AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 > - It is a template head whose parameter list only consists of conformed primary signatures.

 With all the preparations done, we can finally define the 'conformed metafunctions', which are the focal point of this library.
+Since metafunctions are defined by combining two cases, we will specify when each case yields a conformed metafunction separately.
+This is necessary since C++ compilers treat class and alias templates differently.

+For the convenience of our discussion, we will extend the concept of primary signature to parameter packs.

+> A primary signature is:
+>
+> - `typename` for `typename...`;
+> - `auto` for `auto...`;
+> - the template head of `Sig` for `Sig...`.

+Now:

-> A metafunction is conformed if its primary signature is conformed.
+> - A class metafunction is conformed if its primary signature is conformed.
+> - An alias metafunction is conformed if its parameter list consists of one parameter pack whose primary signature is conformed.

 The word 'function' is a shorthand for 'conformed metafunction'.
 Note that it differs from the ordinary use case of the word, which generally means a named block in C++.